GSG-K3/master-reference/coursebook/week-6/project.md

 4) There should be some form of user input on the front end with client side validation

-2) Use at least 1 API that uses an Access Key and make your API calls from the back-end (try using the `request` node module or `node-fetch`)
+2) Use at least 1 API that uses an Access Key and make your API calls from the back-end (try using `node-fetch`)

 3) Your server should contain a minimum of 2 routes, including one POST route